Warehouse: Songs and Stories: Background

 The album's title comes from the fact that the group had rented some warehouse space in which to write and rehearse; a change from their former practice of writing new material and testing it out on live audiences.

 During the recording sessions, Hart and Mould replaced a few of Greg Norton's bass tracks for their respective songs when Norton's own contributions were not to their liking.
 In his autobiography, Mould identified Hart's "Charity, Chastity, Prudence and Hope" as one of the songs whose bass lines were rerecorded, uncredited, by their composers.

+Release

-"Could You Be the One?", was released as a single and video.
-Other singles released from the album were "She's a Woman (And Now He Is a Man)" and "Ice Cold Ice", with "Tell You Why Tomorrow" also seeing a release as a promotional single.
-Warehouse: Songs and Stories peaked at #117 on the Billboard Top 200 and also charted for a week on the UK Albums Chart at #72.
+"Could You Be the One?" was released as a single and video; the only other single released from the album was "Ice Cold Ice".
+Warehouse: Songs and Stories peaked at No. 117 on the Billboard Top 200 and also charted for a week on the UK Albums Chart at No. 72.
 Hüsker Dü was interviewed and performed "Could You Be the One?" and "She's a Woman (And Now He is a Man)" live on The Late Show With Joan Rivers on April 27, 1987.

 A cover version of "Up in the Air" was included on Heidi Berry's album Love.

-Accolades
+Critical reception

 The album was included in the book 1001 Albums You Must Hear Before You Die.